 But then I came across every naturalist’s dream: an animal that didn’t care.

 Separated from nature as we have all become, I get a warm and fuzzy feeling when any animal chooses to spend time with me.
 It feels absurdly as though an animal has recognised the passion I have for Britain’s wildlife and has chosen to trust me.
-That’s just anthropomorphic nonsense, but that’s still how it feels.
-Harry was clearly willing to share some time with me, though why we will never know.
-He gave me teh chance to admire his colours, the small dots of his scales, and the impressively long claws on his toes.
-He was sporting the beautiful apple green that is a male sand lizard’s breeding colours.
-He was literally hanging around in the sunshine because eating, basking and making baby lizards are pretty much all male sand lizards do.
-In case that comes across as sexist, that’s pretty much all female sand lizards do as well, although in the sand lizard world, it’s the men who wear the pretty clothes and the females are much more drab.
+That’s just anthropomorphic nonsense, but it’s still how it feels.
+Harry was clearly willing to share some time with me, though we will never know why.
+He gave me the chance to admire his colours, the small dots of his scales, and the impressively long claws on his toes.
+Sporting the beautiful apple green that is a male sand lizard’s breeding colour, he was hanging around in the sunshine because eating, basking and making baby lizards are pretty much all male sand lizards do.
+In case that comes across as sexist, that’s pretty much all female sand lizards do as well, although in the sand lizard world, it’s the men who wear the pretty clothes and the females who are much more drab.
 Sand lizards like places like Studland because they lay their eggs in warm, loose sand and let the sunshine do the incubating for them – and climate change may be one reason why populations at Studland seem to have stabilised.
-A baby sand lizard, something I saw a couple of years ago at Studland while I had stopped to eat a sandwich, never knows its parents: it hatches from its egg and gets right on with eating itself – or being eaten, as smooth snakes are found at Studland in part because they like to eat lizards.
+A baby sand lizard, something I saw a couple of years ago at Studland when I was sitting on a dune eating lunch, never knows its parents: it hatches from its egg and gets right on with finding its first meal – or being eaten: smooth snakes are found at Studland in part because they like to eat lizards.